 What Reviewers Say

-Bissell PowerFresh owners claim to get great results when attacking old or stuck-on stains, though the mop may need to remain stationary or make a few passes over the spot to loosen it.
-The mop’s water tank capacity is reported to be sizable enough to produce enough steam to clean a few hundred square feet of area.
-Upon being refilled, the tank takes a minute or two heat the water to steam form.
+Bissell PowerFresh owners claim to get great results when attacking old or stuck-on stains, though the mop may need to remain stationary for a bit or make a few passes over the spot to loosen it.
+The mop’s water tank capacity is reported to be sizable enough to produce sufficient steam to clean a few hundred square feet of area.
+Upon being refilled, the tank takes a minute or two to heat the water to create steam.

 Users report that the Bissell PowerFresh Lift-Off Mop can stand on its own.
 So if the mop needs to rest for a minute, there is minimal risk of it tipping over (and spewing steam in all directions).

 The water tank within the mop holds approximately 13.7 ounces of water.
 It can be a bit tedious to fill, as the tank isn’t removable.
 It’s best to use only distilled water in the mop, as it will limit the amount of mineral buildup inside the system.

 The PowerFresh Lift-Off Mop comes with 13 attachments and tools that can help attack hard-to-clean spots like baseboards, under refrigerators, and most glass surfaces.
 You can sanitize toilet bases with a few swipes of the handheld wand.
 You can steam, clean, and slightly straighten certain fabrics with the fabric attachment.

 The need for a cleaning solution goes out the window when the Bissell PowerFresh is on the scene.
 This can leave rooms smelling clean in a hospital kind of way.
 You can also insert scent discs into the mop to provide a fresh scent so that you can enjoy your efforts after the steaming job is done.

 - Weight: 7.8 lbs.